Web Analytics

 (click on images to read paper)

 Camuffo, A., Cordova, A., Gambardella, A., & Spina, C. 2020.
-A scientific approach to entrepreneurial decision making: Evidence from a randomized control trialManagement
+A scientific approach to entrepreneurial decision making: Evidence from a randomized control and trialManagement Science.

 Related literature